jmoraispk/loglife/documentation/docs/whatsapp-client.md

 This WhatsApp client bridges WhatsApp to the Life Bot backend.
 It provides two main functions:

 1. **Message Relay**: Listens for incoming WhatsApp messages, forwards them to the Python backend `/process` endpoint, and replies to the user with the backend's response.
-2. **Automated Messaging API**: Exposes HTTP endpoints to send WhatsApp messages programmatically (used by the referral system for automated onboarding and the reminder system for daily goal reminders).
+2. **Automated Messaging API**: Exposes HTTP endpoints to send WhatsApp messages programmatically (used by the referral system for automated onboarding).

 ---